 12. Hone Your Writing Skills

 Want to improve yours?
-Here are some valuable tips:
+Follow these tips:

-• Write every day.
+- Write every day.
 Just do it, no matter what type of writing you choose (email, formal letter, journaling, etc.)

 13. Use Body Language

-Body language plays a crucial role in communication.
+Nonverbal cues are key to effective in-person communication.
 In some cases, what you said may count less than how you said it.
 People often read your body language unconsciously, which determines their attitude toward you.

 14. Balance the Tone & Volume of Your Voice